 Chloroquine Phosphate is a 4-aminoquinoline compound used to inhibit growth of malarial parasites.
 It is a weak intercalating agent.
 Chloroquine Phosphate can be used as a DNA interacalator and can be used to increase transfection efficiency.
-Recently, it has shown activity against SARS-CoV-2 in several clinical trials in China.
+It has shown activity against SARS-CoV-2.

 Chloroquine Phosphate is freely soluble in water, and very slightly soluble in ethanol and methanol.

 |Mechanism of Action||Chloroquine enters a malarial parasite and binds to hemozoin, a non-toxic polymer formed from the parasite in an infected red blood cell.
 The chloroquine:hemozin complex interferes with normal membrane function leading to build-up of chloroquine:hemozin complexes and ultimately, cell lysis.|

 |Spectrum||Chloroquine has been shown to be effective against parasites including Plasmodium vivax, Plasmodium malariae, and some strains of Plasmodium falciparum.
 Recently, Chloroquine Phosphate has shown activity against coronavirus (SARS-CoV-2).|

 |Molecular Formula||C18H26ClN3 · 2H3PO4|

 |Identification||IR, UV, precipitate forms with picric acid solution that melts at 206-209°C, test for phosphates|